A Brief History

 In 1994 WASM Director David Spottiswood managed the WASM merger with the Kalgoorlie College.
 From 1991 to 1994 Chris Wilson, WASMGA President with councillors, Jeff Murphy, Clive Annear, Max Wearne, W Brinsden, R Carpenter, K De Luca managed the Alumni affairs.
 Phil Lockyer took over briefly as the Alumni President in 1995 followed by Helen Sanders in1996 to 1997.

 Until 1998 the Alumni was managed by WASM through the Alumni committee.
-When Eric Grimsey was appointed as the Schools Director and Mike Lovitt as the ALUMNI President, graduates took total control of managing the affairs of the Alumni.
-From 1998 to 2001 Mike Lovitt was Alumni President followed by Tony James from 2002 to 2011 and Bill Beament from 2012 to the present.
+When Eric Grimsey was appointed as the Schools Director and Mike Lovitt as the Alumni President, graduates took total control of managing the affairs of the Alumni.
+From 1998 to 2001 Mike Lovitt was Alumni President followed by Tony James from 2002 to 2011 and Bill Beament from 2012 till August 2017.
+At the 2017 AGM Mr Raleigh Finlayson, MD of Saracen Minerals, was voted in as the new President.

 From about 2000 the Alumni become more proactive in managing its affairs and fought tirelessly with Curtin University to prevent the School of Mines becoming irrelevant within the Curtin Hierarchy.
 It worked to increase student numbers attending WASM by offering generous cadetships and scholarships and prevented the removal of second year Mine Engineering from the Kalgoorlie Campus.
 During this time, the Patrons Group was formed and the first WASM Alumni strategic plan was developed to ensure the sustainability of WASM.